It's that particular time of year known as "tamal season," which roughly begins the day after Thanksgiving and lasts until well beyond New Year's Day.

 Found in an unincorporated section of Whittier, a strong southeast L.A. option for those looking for excellent tamales made with traditional masa that is well concocted and never greasy or crumbly.
 Order by the dozen in-store or online.
 Just make sure you do so ahead of time as they sell out quickly.
 In fact, Christmas Eve is already sold out.

-8035 1/2 Norwalk Blvd, Whittier, CA 90606.
+8035 1/2 Norwalk Blvd.
+Whittier, CA 90606.
 Closest transit line and stop: Montebello Bus Lines Route 50 or Norwalk Transit Route 1 - “Norwalk/Washington.”

-AtBev's Tamales ~ Various Locatoins
+AtBev's Tamales ~ Various Locations

 After clocking out of her job at Trader Joe’s, At Bev’s Tamales owner and mother of four Beverly Estrada, immediately clocks into her career as a tamal vendor in her USC-adjacent neighborhood, offering her menu of five handmade tamales—respectively featuring birria, mole, rajas, pork with salsa roja, and chicken with salsa verde—at all hours of the day and night from her cart that’s been designed by L.A. street artist DEFER.
 Fan comments include: “by far the best tamales I have ever tried.”
 Watch Instagram for locations and ordering info.